keptn/tutorials/site/tutorials/snippets/07/install/authCLI-clusterIP.md

 ## Authenticate Keptn CLI
 Duration: 2:00

-Expose the Keptn endpoint via the following command to be able to access on localhost:
+Expose the Keptn endpoint via the following command to be able to access on localhost.
+Please note that the port-forward must be kept open for the next commands to succeed, therefore we recommend doing this in a separate terminal.

 ```
 kubectl -n keptn port-forward service/api-gateway-nginx 8080:80
 ```

-Set the following variables to make it easy to connec to Keptn.
+Set the following variables to make it easy to connect to Keptn.

 ```
 KEPTN_ENDPOINT=http://localhost:8080/api